New Birmingham, Texas: Capital

 A shortage of capital led the management of the company to seek investment from the British sources; the promotion there was met with considerable interest and, indeed, members of a British investment syndicate, the Baring Brothers, traveled to Texas to evaluate the potential at New Birmingham.
 Favorably impressed with the development at New Birmingham, they were all the more encouraged by the abundance of resources available so near the operations.
 In short order, they had committed to infuse the venture with upwards of $1,000,000.

 Legalities and politics intruded to bar this solution.
 The "Alien Land Law of Texas" flatly barred these potential investors from having any interest in a company whose assets were in the soil of Texas.
 Recently put into effect, ostensibly, to protect ranchers in West Texas from land speculation by wealthy foreign investors, the statute had been promoted by Governor James Hogg.
 Hogg was, himself, a native of Rusk and Cherokee County.
 The management of NBI&D lobbied the governor to support an amendment to the law, but if he ever considered a move to assist the people of his home county, there was little evidence of it.
 In spite of being wined, dined and otherwise feted throughout New Birmingham and the Southern Hotel, Hogg stood firmly against any moderation of the Alien Land Law.

 Calamity

 Then the Panic of 1893 overtook the country, collapsing markets across the board.
 Lack of demand for pig iron led to a shutdown of the plants and without the jobs that had brought them there, people began to drift out of New Birmingham.
-An explosion seriously damaged the Tassie Belle furnace and further complicated matters, but had economic conditions been better, that might have a temporary setback.
+An explosion seriously damaged the Tassie Belle furnace and further complicated matters, but had economic conditions been better, that might have been merely a temporary setback.